My Love Mine All Mine: Commercial performance

 "My Love Mine All Mine" was described as Mitski's commercial breakthrough by George Griffiths of Official Charts.
 "My Love Mine All Mine" became Mitski's first song to chart on the Billboard Hot 100, where it debuted at number 76 on the chart dated September 30, 2023.
 It became the second song released through Dead Oceans to appear on the chart, following Phoebe Bridgers's and Maggie Rogers's 2020 cover of the Goo Goo Dolls song "Iris".
 "My Love Mine All Mine" soon rose to the top 40 of the chart in late October, eventually peaking at number 26.
 The song also became her first entry on the UK Singles Chart, where it debuted at number 63 upon the release of The Land Is Inhospitable and So Are We and reached number eight in October 2023.
 The song found further success on streaming services in Mexico and Southeast Asia.
 The song surpassed one billion streams on Spotify in July 2024.
+As of July 2026, the song has two billion streams on the service.